Rules of the Minnesota State Board of Legal Certification

 113. AGENCY OBLIGATIONS

-a.
-At least 60 days prior to the effective date, a written summary of proposed changes in an accredited agency’s standards for certification.
+(1) At least 60 days prior to their effective date, a written summary of any proposed changes to an accredited agency’s definition of the field of law or standards for certification.

-c.
-Within 30 days of certifying lawyers, a roster listing the certified lawyers’ names, Minnesota license numbers, home and work addresses, and other states where licensed; this document must be verified by the director of the accredited agency, and accompanied by the initial fee.
+(2) Within 30 days of certifying lawyers, a roster listing the certified specialists’ names, Minnesota license numbers, and mailing addresses; this document must be verified by the director of the accredited agency, and accompanied by the initial fee.

-d.
-Within 30 days of denying or revoking a lawyer’s certification, the name, Minnesota license number, work address, and reason for denial or revocation.
+(3) Within 30 days of denying or revoking a lawyer’s certification, the name, Minnesota license number, mailing address, and reason for denial or revocation.

-f.
-By January 20 of each year, or at such time as is mutually agreed, submit payment of annual attorneys’ fees as defined in Rule 111.
+(5) By January 20 of each year, or at such time as is mutually agreed, submit payment of annual certified specialists’ fees as defined in Rule 111.

 114. AGENCY STANDARDS FOR CERTIFYING LAWYERS

+a.
 Accredited agencies shall certify lawyers for a period not exceeding six (6) years.
-The following are minimum standards for lawyers certified by an accredited agency:

-a.
-The lawyer is licensed and on active status in Minnesota.
+(1) Is licensed in good standing and on active status in Minnesota.

-b.
-The lawyer shows by independent evidence “substantial involvement” in the field of law during the three-year period immediately preceding certification.
-“Substantial involvement” means at least 25% of the lawyer’s practice is spent in the field of law of the certification.
+(2) Shows by independent evidence “substantial involvement” in the field of law during the three-year period immediately preceding certification.

-c.
-The accredited agency verifies at least three (3) written peer recommendations, in addition to references from lawyers or judges unrelated to and not in legal practice with the lawyer.
+(3) Has at least three (3) written peer recommendations, in addition to references from lawyers or judges unrelated to and not in legal practice with the lawyer, which the accredited agency has verified.

-d.
-The lawyer successfully completes a written examination of the lawyer’s knowledge of the substantive, procedural and related ethical law in the field of law; grading standards for the examination must be made available prior to test administration; model answers must be made available for inspection after test results are determined.
+(4) Has successfully completed a written examination of the lawyer’s knowledge of the substantive, procedural and related ethical law in the field of law.

-f.
-The lawyer provides evidence of being current with CLE credit requirements for every state of active licensure and having been current throughout the period of application or recertification.
+(6) Has provided evidence of being current with CLE credit requirements in Minnesota and having been current throughout the period of application or recertification.

-115. AGENCY STANDARDS FOR AUTOMATIC/DISCRETIONARY DENIAL OR REVOCATION OF LAWYER CERTIFICATION
+115. AGENCY STANDARDS FOR AUTOMATIC/DISCRETIONARY DENIAL OR REVOCATION OF SPECIALIST CERTIFICATION

 a.
 Automatic denial or revocation.
 An agency will automatically deny or revoke a lawyer’s certification upon the occurrence of any of the following:

-(1) A finding by the agency that the lawyer failed to complete 20 CLE credits in the field of law within his/her three-year reporting period or the equivalent CLE reporting period.
+(1) A finding by the agency that the lawyer failed to complete 20 CLE credits in the field of law within the lawyer’s three-year reporting period or the equivalent CLE reporting period.

-(2) Suspension or disbarment of the lawyer from the practice of law in any jurisdiction in which the lawyer is licensed.
+(2) Disciplinary suspension or disbarment of the lawyer from the practice of law in any jurisdiction in which the lawyer is or was licensed.

 (4) Failure of the lawyer to complete satisfactorily the recertification process or failure to pay the required certification fees.

-(5) Written notice from the lawyer that he/she seeks decertification.
+(5) Written notice from the lawyer that the lawyer seeks decertification.

 b.
 Discretionary denial or revocation of certification.
 An agency may deny or revoke a lawyer’s certification if: